 Earthquake- and Tsunami-Catastrophes in Japan, March 2011

 The great suffering of Japan’s population was a matter of concern to GL Zürich; it wished to show compassion for the victims and help ease their distress.
-On the occasion of the Saturday evening service at GL Zürich on 20 March 2011, 21,625 Swiss francs was raised, which was transferred to the Swiss Red Cross, which in turn supports its sister organisation, the Japanese Red Cross, in its relief efforts.
+On the occasion of the Saturday evening service at GL Zürich on 20 March 2011, CHF 21,625 was raised and transferred to the Swiss Red Cross, which in turn supports its sister organization, the Japanese Red Cross, in its relief efforts.

 Flood Catastrophe in Pakistan, August 2010

-In August 2010, Hilfswerk GL Zürich launched a fund raising campaign for the flood victims in Pakistan, collecting 35,779.50 Swiss francs.
-This sum was rounded up to 40,000 Swiss francs and transferred to the Swiss Red Cross, which participated in the large-scale relief operation of the International Red Cross Federation.
+In August 2010, Hilfswerk GL Zürich organized a collection for the flood victims in Pakistan, collecting CHF 35,779.50.
+This sum was rounded up to CHF 40,000 and transferred to the Swiss Red Cross, which participated in the large-scale relief operation of the International Red Cross Federation.

 Earthquake in Haiti, January 2010

 In January 2010, Hilfswerk GL Zürich requested donations to aid earthquake victims in Haiti.
-An amount of 53,815.50 Swiss francs was raised and transferred to the Swiss organisation “Bündner Partnerschaft Hôpital Albert Schweitzer, Haiti”, which supports the hospital in Haiti with staff, material, medical equipment and medicine.
+An amount of CHF 53,815.50 was raised and transferred to the Swiss organization “Bündner Partnerschaft Hôpital Albert Schweitzer, Haiti”, which supports the hospital in Haiti with staff, material, medical equipment, and medicine.